markomanninen/hyml/doc/full.rst

 First of all, I wanted to study more Lisp language.
 Seven years ago, I tried `Scheme <https://cisco.github.io/ChezScheme/>`__ and `CommonLisp <http://cliki.net/>`__ for form generation and validation purposes.
 Then `Clojure <https://clojure.org/>`__ for `website session handler <https://github.com/markomanninen/websesstudy>`__.
 Now, in 2017, I found another nice Lisp dialect which was seemlessly interoperating with Python, the language I've already used for an another decade on many spare time research projects.

 This implementation, Pythonic Lisp, is called with a concise two character name, `Hy <http://docs.hylang.org/en/latest/>`__.
 Well chosen name makes it possible to create many "Hylarious" module names and acronyms when prefixed, infixed, and affixed with other words.
-Playful compounds can be created such as Hymn, Hy5, Hyway, Shyte, HyLogic, Hyffix, Hypothesis (actually already a Python test library), and now: **HyML**.
+Playful compounds can be created such as Hymn, Hy5, Hyway, Shyte, HyLogic, Hyffix, Hypothesis (actually already a Python test library), Archymedes (could have been), and now: **HyML**.

 For other Lisp interpreters written in Python should be mentioned.
-One is from iconic Peter Norvig: `Lispy2 <http://norvig.com/lispy2.html>`__ and McCarthy's original Lisps by Fogus `lithp.py <http://fogus.me/fun/lithp/>`__, and Kjetil Valle, `Root Lisp <https://github.com/kvalle/root-lisp>`__.
+One is from iconic Peter Norvig: `Lispy2 <http://norvig.com/lispy2.html>`__.
+Other is McCarthy's original Lisp by Fogus: `lithp.py <http://fogus.me/fun/lithp/>`__.
+Yet one more implementation of Paul Graham's `Root Lisp <https://github.com/kvalle/root-lisp>`__ by Kjetil Valle.

 But none of these interact with Python `AST <https://docs.python.org/3/library/ast.html>`__ so that both Lisp and Python modules can be called from each sides, which is why I think Hy is an exceptionally interesting implementation.